pielas/ror-sandbox/README.md

 ### env_configuration file
 This contains environment variables used to configure sandbox.
 Here's description of each variable:
 * `ELASTICSEARCH_VERSION` - version of elasticsearch and kibana server to use.
 Currently it's not possible to run different version of elasticsearch and kibana.
 * `CUSTOM_ROR_ELASTICSEARCH_LOCATION` - specifies custom URL for elasticsearch ROR plugin.
 For example could be used to run elastic with file from S3.
-When empty, ROR will be downloaded from `https://api.beshu.tech/download/es?esVersion=$ELASTICSEARCH_VERSION`
+When empty, latest ROR will be downloaded from `https://api.beshu.tech/download/es?esVersion=$ELASTICSEARCH_VERSION`
 * `CUSTOM_ROR_KIBANA_LOCATION` - specifies custom URL for kibana ROR plugin.
 For example could be used to run kibana with file from S3.
-When empty, ROR will be downloaded from `https://api.beshu.tech/download/trial?esVersion=$ELASTICSEARCH_VERSION`
+When empty, latest ROR will be downloaded from `https://api.beshu.tech/download/trial?esVersion=$ELASTICSEARCH_VERSION`

 ## Starting services

 > :warning: Each service has been intended to run from dedicated script which configures environment variables used in docker-compose.yml, builds proper image and runs it.
 If you want to use docker-compose directly check section "Using docker-compose manually"

 There are few dedicated scripts to run services, prepare env for custom use and clean env from data.
 Scripts which are used to run services are starting in terminal attached mode.
 It's done this way to make it less likely that you will forgot to reload service after config change or service would be left running in background.
+To stop service press `Ctrl+C`.

 Each script was intended to be executed from root sandbox directory.
 Using it from other directories will fuck up hardcoded paths.
 Here's a list of all scripts:

-* `run_elasticsearch.sh` - will build and run elasticsearch service in terminal attached mode
+* `run_elasticsearch.sh` - will build and run elasticsearch service.
-* `run_kibana.sh` - will build and run kibana service in terminal attached mode
+* `run_kibana.sh` - will build and run kibana service.
-* `run_kibana_for_eshome.sh` - will build and run kibana service dedicated to use with `eshome` in terminal attached mode
+* `run_kibana_for_eshome.sh` - will build and run kibana service dedicated to use with `eshome`.
+* `run_elasticsearch_and_kibana.sh` - will build and run both elasticsearch and kibana.
+Using `Ctrl+C` on this script will stop both services, so if you want to have possibility to restart just one service use above scripts starting single service.
 * `prepare_dc_for_custom_use.sh` - will prepare sandbox to use docker-compose manually.
 Remember to use it with `source ./prepare_dc_for_custom_use.sh`
 * `clean.sh` - will bring down and remove all containers.
 Elasticsearch data will be removed by this command.
 * `clean_all.sh` - will do exactly what command above additionally will remove volumes with kibana cache.